kibnakamoto/sha512.cpp/README.md

 length of message is represented by a 128 bit unsigned int that is converted into to 64 bit integers which are appended into the W-array.

-operators are defined by macros.
+operators are defined by inline functions.

 equations: